Exclusive: Philippines may ask for U.S. spy planes over South China Sea

 Aquino, whose presidency has seen a cooling of ties with China over the sea dispute, said he had not decided whether to send Philippine ships back to the disputed shoal.
 He said he had called a cabinet meeting on Thursday to discuss the issue and overall relations with China.

-"We'll discuss the whole issue of the relationship with China and I would like to get the advice of my advisers," the 52-year-old president told Reuters in a wood-panelled reception room in the Malacanang presidential palace.
+"We'll discuss the whole issue of the relationship with China and I would like to get the advice of my advisors," the 52-year-old president told Reuters in a wood-paneled reception room in the Malacanang presidential palace.

 Manila has been looking to its old ally Washington for ships, aircraft, surveillance equipment and other hardware as the United States refocuses its military attention on Asia.
 Manila has offered Washington greater access to airfields and its military facilities in exchange for more equipment and frequent training.